"The art of being wise is the art of knowing what to overlook."

 Real truth is:

-• Living: It shows what exists in and around you now, not just what others say.
+- Living: It shows what exists in and around us now, not just what others say.

 Distorted "truth" is:

-• Shaming: Used to make you feel small or afraid.
+- Shaming: Used to make us feel small or afraid.

-• Detached from reality: Ignores what you feel for how things "should" be.
+- Detached from reality: Ignores what we feel for how things "should" be.

 Discernment asks:

-Any "truth" that tells you you are not beautiful or valuable is not deep honesty; it is a lie you've absorbed.
+Any "truth" that tells us we are not beautiful or valuable is not deep honesty; it is a lie we've absorbed.
 Discernment questions these inner attacks.

-When mature, your Magician capacity becomes reliable.
-You love possibility and big questions, but you care about what is true and what helps.
-Your guidance is less about drama and more about a steady "flow of knowing" that shapes how you live.
+When mature, our Magician capacity becomes something we can count on.
+We love possibility and big questions, but we care about what is true and what helps.
+Our guidance gets quieter over time—less dramatic, more of a steady "flow of knowing" that shapes how we actually live.

 Inquiry